andhikaribrahim/laravel-php-setup/README.md

 ## Step 6: Setup NGINX to use PHP Preprocessor
-For starter, let's open this directory -> `cd /etc/nginx` Check whether folders `sites-available` & `sites-enabled`, if not then create with this command:
+For starter, let's open this directory -> `cd /etc/nginx`

+Check whether folders `sites-available` & `sites-enabled` is created, if not then create with this command:
 ```
 sudo mkdir sites-available sites-enabled
 ```